-Both the Waterbomb and the Kettle appear to be Western rather than Oriental designs.
+All of these designs appear to be Western rather than Oriental in origin.

 The play 'The Duchess of Malfi', by John Webster, first performed in 1614 and first published in 1623 contains the words, 'Our bodies are weaker than those Paper-prisons boys use to keep flies in ...' which is often taken to be a reference to the Waterbomb design, although it could equally be a reference to some other, possibly now unknown, design.

 The first definitive evidence for the Waterbomb design comes from Elise Van Calcar's book 'De Kleine Papierwerkers', which was published by K H Schadd in Amsterdam in 1863.

 Pictures 14 to 16 of plate VII show a very attenuated folding sequence for folding the Waterbomb.

 Picture 17 of the same plate shows an alternative to picture 15 that leads to a version of the design that Van Calcar calls the Hot Air Balloon and which is pictured in picture 26 of plate III.

 Instructions for making the Waterbomb next appear in part two of 'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus, which was published by E. Steiger and Company in New York in 1877, where the design is called the 'Balloon' or, when made from white paper, the 'Snowball'.